probot/probot/docs/deployment.md

 ## Create the GitHub Integration

+Every deployment will need a an [Integration](https://developer.github.com/early-access/integrations/).

 1. [Create a new GitHub Integration](https://github.com/settings/integrations/new) with:
     - **Homepage URL**: the URL to the GitHub repository for your plugin
-    - **Callback URL** and **Webhook URL**: Use `https://example.com/` for now, we'll come back in a minute to update this with the URL of your deployed plugin.
+    - **Webhook URL**: Use `https://example.com/` for now, we'll come back in a minute to update this with the URL of your deployed plugin.
     - **Webhook Secret**: Generate a unique secret with `openssl rand -base64 32` and save it because you'll need it in a minute to configure your deployed plugin.
     - **Permissions & events**: See `docs/permissions.md` in the plugin for a list of the permissions and events that it needs access to.

-1. Download the private key from the Integration
+1. Download the private key from the Integration.

 1. Make sure that you click the green **Install** button on the top left of the integration page.
 This gives you an option of installing the integration on all or a subset of your repositories.